KeiTagura/KeiTagura/README.md

 ## 🛠️ Tools of the trade

-I mostly work with as full stack game dev, with a background as a full stack web dev."
+I mostly work with as full stack game dev, with a background as a full stack web dev.

 I currently main **C#**, **Zig**, **WebGPU** and **C++**